This course is available by: eLearning, Virtual-LIVE and Classroom

 - an introduction to the requirements of ‘data protection by design’, and ‘data protection by default’

-- the data security implications of using 3rd parties to process personal information, such as external contractors and outsourced service providers
+- the data security implications of using 3rd parties to process personal information, such as external contractors and outsourced service providers, including cloud service providers

 - informing individuals and notifying the Commissioner about data security breaches - what is required and how to go about it